Drakensberg Group: Background

 The Drakensberg Group was formed approximately 182 million years ago during the early Jurassic period.
 Rifting tectonics in response to the breakup of the supercontinent Gondwana are believed to have been the cause for the formation of the Drakensberg Group.
 Networks of hyperbyssal (shallow intrusives) dikes and sills represent the conduits through the crust that brought basaltic and andesitic lava to the surface, and caused the formation of the extrusive flood basalts of the Drakensberg Group.
 The dikes and sills are preserved throughout the Karoo Basin, and have served as a weathering barrier for much of the Karoo Supergroup rocks.

-The Drakensberg Group comprises minor sedimentary (ie. sandstones, lapilli deposits, pyroclastic deposits, and igneous (ie. continental flood basalt/andesite sequences, shallow intrusive dikes and sills, and diatremes) and is part of the greater volcanic extrusive rock sequences of the Karoo Igneous Province.
+The Drakensberg Group comprises minor sedimentary (i.e. sandstones, lapilli deposits, pyroclastic deposits, and igneous (i.e. continental flood basalt/andesite sequences, shallow intrusive dikes and sills, and diatremes) and is part of the greater volcanic extrusive rock sequences of the Karoo Igneous Province.
 In its entirety, the Karoo Igneous Province represents a vast suite of sedimentary, extrusive and intrusive rocks ranging from 200 - 130 million years in age.
 Past studies have shown that there are major geochemical changes in the provinces from the north and the south.
 The provinces of the central to southern areas are composed of Titanium - Zirconium low (Ti-Zr) tholeiitic basalt, and andesitic compositions also occur.

 The Drakensberg Group has been subdivided into two recognized geological formations.
 While both formations are composed of tholeiitic basalt, they have minor geochemical differences.
 The two formations are listed below (from oldest to youngest):